OData/WebApi/README.md

 ### Code of Conduct

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.
+This project has adopted the [.NET Foundation Contributor Covenant Code of Conduct](https://dotnetfoundation.org/about/code-of-conduct).
+For more information see the [Code of Conduct FAQ](https://dotnetfoundation.org/about/faq).

+### .NET Foundation

+This project is supported by the [.NET Foundation](https://dotnetfoundation.org).

+OData Connected Service is a Copyright &copy; .NET Foundation and other contributors.
+It is licensed under [MIT License](https://github.com/OData/WebApi/blob/master/License.txt)